VELIDIPRADEEPKUMAR/-Low-Memory-Onboard-Convolution-Engine-using-verilog-/README.md

 - <b>  Embedded Systems: </b> The accelerator can be integrated into embedded systems used in robotics, autonomous vehicles, and smart devices, enabling efficient and real-time image processing capabilities.

 - <b>  Edge Computing: </b> By offloading the computation-intensive convolution tasks to dedicated hardware, the accelerator contributes to the efficiency and responsiveness of edge computing devices.

+## Convolution Engine

+To perform convolution on an image, the first step is to collect the image frame from the OV7670 camera module.
+The verilog codes provided above facilitate the seamless collection of image data.
+The process involves utilizing an I2C driver and SCCB controller to initialize the camera and configure its settings.

+Once the image frame is collected, it is passed to the convolute module for computation.
+The convolute module implements the convolution algorithm, which applies a filter or kernel to the image to extract meaningful features or perform image enhancements.
+This module efficiently processes the image data, leveraging hardware optimizations to achieve real-time performance.

+The resulting convoluted image data is then sent to a 320x480 TFT display for visualization.
+This is accomplished using SPI communication, employing the ILI9488 driver and TFT display controller.
+The SPI interface ensures fast and reliable transmission of the convoluted image data to the display, enabling real-time rendering of the processed image.

+By integrating the OV7670 camera module, the convolute module, and the TFT display, this project demonstrates a complete pipeline for capturing, processing, and displaying images in real-time.
+The efficient utilization of verilog code, I2C, SCCB, SPI, and display drivers enables seamless image acquisition, convolution, and visualization, making it an ideal solution for various image processing applications.